harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 }
 ```

 You'll notice that we're referencing the `aws_instance` which is our EC2 server.
 We'll create the actual EC2 instance resource in the next section.
+Terraform is smart enough to create our resources in the correct order, which lets us split our code across multiple files and not have to worry about runtime order.

 Next, we'll create a subnet within the range that we defined for our VPC.
 The `cidrsubnet` function <a href="https://www.terraform.io/docs/language/functions/cidrsubnet.html">calculates</a> a subnet address within the given VPC's CIDR block: